mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

-The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen supports transaction operations (BCH, LTC, ETH and ETC as of this writing).
+The examples in this tutorial are geared towards Bitcoin, but with some modification they may be used with altcoins and forkcoins for which MMGen Wallet supports transaction operations (BCH, LTC, ETH, ETC and XMR as of this writing).
 See [Altcoin-and-Forkcoin-Support][09] for more details.

 #### <a id="a_iv">Invocation</a>

-The MMGen wallet system is not a single program but a suite of lightweight scripts run from the command line.
-MMGen’s commands all begin, not surprisingly, with `mmgen`.
-To view all available commands, type `mmgen` followed by the TAB key.
-Every mmgen command has a help screen displaying detailed usage and options information.
+MMGen Wallet is not a single program but a suite of lightweight scripts run from the command line.
+Commands all begin, not surprisingly, with `mmgen`, and thus you may view all available commands by typing `mmgen` followed by the TAB key.
+Every command has a help screen displaying detailed usage and options information.
 To view it, type the command name followed by `--help`.
 Note that most command options have long and short versions.
 For example, the `--help` option may be abbreviated to `-h`.
 Exceptions are the options listed by `--longhelp`, which have no short versions.

-MMGen commands are generally interactive, providing you with information and prompting you for input.
+MMGen Wallet’s commands are generally interactive, providing you with information and prompting you for input.
 The `--verbose` or `-v` option requests commands to be more wordy, while the `--quiet` or `-q` option suppresses all but the most essential information.
-These options are available for all MMGen commands.
+These options are available for all MMGen Wallet commands.
 The `--yes` option (available only for certain commands) suppresses even more information and can be used to make some commands non-interactive and scriptable.

 Certain options require parameters, such as the `--seed-len` option, for instance, which takes a parameter of `128`, `192` or `256`.
 Commands may also